cja5553/LLMs_in_perioperative_care/README.md

   4. foundational model where a multi-task learning strategy was employed.

-- 3 primary models were used
+- 3 primary models were used for prediction
   1. bioGPT
   2. ClinicalBERT
   3. bioclinicalBERT.